Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 end
 ```

-## Understanding the rails routing system
+## Understanding the Rails routing system

 The `resources` method in the code block above creates a set of routes for a given resource.
 The `only` option specifies the controller methods to create routes for.
-In our case we only want to create routes for the `index` and `create` methods.
+In our case, we only want to create routes for the `index` and `create` methods.
 The `resources` method creates the following routes.

 | HTTP Verb | Path   | Controller#Action | Used for                    |
 |-----------|--------|-------------------|-----------------------------|